jacobspider/Ryhm-E/second-homework/Analysis 3/Analysis3.md

 1) The code can be made more efficient by using a while loop instead of a recursive function, which can cause stack overflow errors for very large input numbers.

-2)The code can be made more readable by using a generator expression instead of a list comprehension to convert the input number into a list of its digits.
+2) The code can be made more readable by using a generator expression instead of a list comprehension to convert the input number into a list of its digits.

 ***Analysis by Matthias and Ott***